skylarweaver/front-end-afa/src/pages/about-afa.md

   heading1: Adventures for Alopecia
 section2:
   definition1: >
-    Alopecia areata is a common autoimmune skin disease, causing rapid, unpredictable hair loss on the scalp, face, and sometimes the entire body.
+    Alopecia is a common autoimmune skin disease, causing rapid, unpredictable hair loss on the scalp, face, and sometimes the entire body.
 Over six million people in the U.S. have been diagnosed with it, and an individual's lifetime risk of Alopecia is 2.1%.
   definition2: >
-    People of all ages, both sexes, and all ethnic groups can develop Alopecia areata.
+    People of all ages, both sexes, and all ethnic groups can develop Alopecia.
 It can first appear during childhood or adulthood, and though physically benign, Alopecia can have devastating effects on one’s mental, emotional, and social wellbeing.
   section: What is Alopecia?
   source: NAAF.org
 section3: